Francis Noel Todd II

 Redwood (Coast Redwood, California Redwood, and Giant Redwood) is an evergreen, living 1200–1800 years or more.
 This species includes the tallest trees living now on Earth, reaching up to 379 feet (115.5 meters) in height (without the roots) and up to 26 feet (7.9 meters) in diameter at breast height.
 Before commercial logging and clearing began by the 1850’s, this massive tree occurred naturally in an estimated 2,100,000 acres along much of coastal California (excluding southern California where rainfall is not sufficient) and the southwestern corner of coastal Oregon within the United States.
 An estimated 95% or more of the original old-growth redwood forest has been cut down, due to its excellent properties for use as lumber in construction.

 Old growth forests are no longer harvested, so the reclaimed lumber is a dwindling resource.
-We have connections to several good contractor networks, which allows us access to scrap woods that would otherwise be hauled to the dump.
 Only about one tenth of all reclaimed redwood is suitable for our needs.